Iakop/arch-install/README.md

 - Connect to internet. &#x2713;
 - Detect whether UEFI or legacy BIOS boot is to be installed. &#x2713;
 - Set clock. &#x2713;
-- Detect hardware: RAM, disks.
+- Detect hardware: RAM, disks. &#x2713;
+	- Pick disk to install on. &#x2713;
 ___
 **You are here:**

-- Detect hardware: Graphics.
-___

 - From this info, perform the correct drive formatting in script.
 	- Scaling the drive partitions with regards to RAM and swap needs (generally swap = 2xRAM)
 	- Generate the partition from size and boot requirements
 	- Mount
 	- Generate fstab
+___

+- Detect hardware: Graphics.
-- Pacstrap base, base-devel and my custom package list.
+- Pacstrap base, base-devel and my custom package list (Including package drivers!).
 - Does arch-chroot work in script?
 - Detect graphics, prompt user for driver installation:
 	- TBD, whether to include bumblebee for NVidia or not.